 Examining first the results from experiments S1.B and S1.C, Q increases downstream (from left to right in Fig. 2a).
-The 270 effective pressure N gradually increases downstream before peaking (near $x = 0.93$ for S1.B, $x = 0.96$ for S1.C), then steeply decreasing towards the imposed $N = 0$ boundary condition at x_g .
+The effective pressure N gradually increases downstream before peaking (near $x = 0.93$ for S1.B, $x = 0.96$ for S1.C) and then steeply decreases towards the imposed $N = 0$ boundary condition at x_g .
 Between the peak in N and x_g , N passes an inflection point, where its curvature changes sign from negative upstream to positive downstream, and exhibits a slight taper.
-This means 275 that the most negative effective pressure gradient is located upstream of the grounding line.
-The channel cross-sectional area S gradually increases downstream from the divide before reaching a maximum, then decreasing downstream and reaching a minimum near the effective pressure peak, and finally steeply increasing towards x_g .
-S also exhibits an inflection point very close to x_g ($x = 0.985$ in S1.B and $x = 0.995$ in S1.C), then tapers towards x_g .
+This means that the most negative effective pressure gradient is located upstream of the grounding line.
+The channel cross-sectional area S gradually increases downstream from the divide before reaching a maximum and then decreases downstream, reaching a minimum near the effective pressure peak and finally steeply increasing towards x_g .
+S also exhibits an inflection point very close to x_g ($x = 0.985$ in S1.B, $x = 0.995$ in S1.C) and then tapers towards x_g .
 The ice thickness h decreases monotonically with x , while its gradient increases in magnitude for most of the domain until near the grounding line, where it passes an inflection point (near $x = 0.93$ for S1.B, $x = 0.98$ for S1.C) and the gradient begins to decrease in magnitude, approaching zero at x_g .
 The ice velocity u increases downstream.
-Like the gradient in h , the gradient in u increases in magnitude before 280 reaching an inflection point near the thickness inflection points, then approaching zero at x_g .
-In Figure 2, these points of inflection are clearer in the S1.B profile.
+Like the gradient in h , the gradient in u increases in magnitude before reaching an inflection point near the thickness inflection points and then approaches zero at x_g .
+In Fig. 2, these points of inflection are clearer in the S1.B profile.